siphon-ou/SiPhON/README.md

 ## References

 O. Alparslan, S. Arakawa, and M. Murata, "A Zone-based Optical Intra-Vehicle Backbone Network Architecture with Dynamic Slot Scheduling," Optical Switching and Networking, vol. 50, August 2023.

+## Acknowledgements

+This work is supported by the commissioned research (No. 21801) by National Institute of Information and Communications Technology (NICT), Japan.